Bock GmbH

-GEA Bock GmbH is part of the GEA Group.
+Bock GmbH is part of the Danfoss Group since March 2023.
 The company is a manufacturer of compressors and condensing units for stationary and mobile refrigeration and air-conditioning.
 The products are exclusively used in commercial and industrial environments.

 History

 In 1932, Wilhelm Bock and Hans Göldner founded the company in Stuttgart with the purpose of installing and repairing refrigeration units.
 In 1937, the company moved into a bigger building in Nürtingen and started its own production.

 In 1938, Hans Göldner left the company and was replaced by Hugo Bock, resulting in the new company Bock & Co.
 KG.

 Bock also turned to the field of automotive air conditioning systems in the 1960s, becoming one of the pioneers in the process.
 The company developed and built the first air conditioning units "made in Germany" for cars that were not only used in luxury cars - even the Volkswagen beetle had a Bock air-conditioning system.

-In December 2009, the Bock EFC system received the BMU (German Environment Ministry) "Climate Protection and Refrigeration Technology" award in Refrigeration Technology from Norbert Röttgen, the German Minister for Environment.

-Since 31 March 2011, Bock is part of the Segment Refrigeration Technologies of the GEA Group and changed its name into GEA Bock GmbH.
-GEA Refrigeration Technologies – international market leader for industrial refrigeration systems - have specialized in the development, construction, installation, service and maintenance of innovative key components and technical solutions.
+Since 31 March 2011, Bock was part of the Segment Refrigeration Technologies of the GEA Group and changed its name into GEA Bock GmbH.
+GEA Refrigeration Technologies – international market leader for industrial refrigeration systems - have specialized in the development, construction, installation, service and maintenance of components.
 Typical applications are cooling processes for the food and beverage industries, marine, oil and gas industries, buildings, as well as leisure facilities such as indoor ski centers and ice-skating rinks.

+Danfoss formally completed acquisition of Bock GmbH on 1 March 2023 and integrated it into its Climate Solutions Division.